Samuel-Cantarero/text-utils/README.md

 """
 Demo script for the TextUtils library.
-You can run the demo directly from the root of the project with.
+You can run the demo directly from the root of the project with:
 """
 ```bash
 python scripts/main.py